OpenNebula/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 .. note::

-  These values can be overriden in the VM Template
+  These values can be overriden in the Cluster, Host and VM Template

 Live-Migration for Other Cache settings
 --------------------------------------------------------------------------------